andreigue/vex-123-for-parents/vex123_parent_guide.md

 ### Exercise 6: Combining different cards

 Now, let's add more variety to your robot's movements by incorporating other types of cards into your sequences.
-This introduces the concept of combining movements with actions (the green cards), sounds and looks (the two shades of purple), and execution pauses (the grey cards), adding a layer of complexity and fun to your coding projects.
+This introduces the concept of combining movements with actions (the green cards), sounds and color display (the two purple cards), and execution pauses (the grey cards), adding a layer of complexity and fun to your coding projects.

 To explore the full range of Coder cards, excluding the orange and red cards for now, visit the [VEX Coder Card Reference Guide](https://kb.vex.com/hc/en-us/articles/360055264691-VEX-Coder-Card-Reference-Guide).